filecoin-project/specs/signatures.md

   			// Verify validates the statement: only `M` could have generated `sig`
         // given the validator has a message `m`, a signature `sig`, and a
         // public key `pk`.
         //
-  			// Verify is context dependant.
-If more than one Public Key or Signature is passed,
-  			// then Verify will assume that SignatureBytes is a BLS signature aggregate.
-If
-  			// only one signature is passed then Verify will receive signature type context
+        // Out:
+        //   valid - a boolean value indicating the signature is valid
+        //   err - a standard error message indicating any process issues
-  			// from Public Key.
+        // In:
+  			//   smsg - a SignedMessage which contains {Message, Address, SignatureBytes}
+        //   pk - a Public Key of the appropriate type
         //
+        Verify(smsg SignedMessgage, pk PublicKey) (valid bool, err error)

+  			// VerifyAggregate validates a collection of statements that are represeted by
+  			// a signature aggregate: "For each M_i and PK_i in smsgs, only this collection
+  			// of {M}, {PK}, and signers could have generated `smsgs.SignatureBytes`
+  			//
         // Out:
         //   valid - a boolean value indicating the signature is valid
         //   err - a standard error message indicating any process issues
         // In:
-        //   msgs - an array of bytes representing signed messages
-  			//	 addr - an Address
+        //   smsgs - a SignedMessage which contains {[]Message, []Address, SignatureBytes}
-        //   pks - an array of Public Keys {pk_sig_1, pk_sig_2..., pk_sig_n}
+        //   pks - an array of Public Keys of the appropriate type associated with a message
-        //   sigs - an array of SignatureBytes {sig_1, sig_2..., sig_n}
+  			// 	 at index `i` in []Message.
         //
-        Verify(msgs []Messgage, addr Address, pks []PublicKeys, sigs []SignatureBytes) (valid bool, err error)
+  			VerifyAggregate(smsgs SignedMessgage,  pks []PublicKeys) (valid bool, err error)

         // Recover determines the public key associated with a particular signature.
 For
   			// ECDSA signatures public keys can be recovered from SignatureBytes and an